 Micro Businesses Help From Your State

-In addition to federal help, there also state-specific programs that may be available to you.
+In addition to federal help, there are also state-specific programs that may be available to you.
 These could provide loans for upstart costs, inventory, and more as you create your micro business.
 For example, the California Infrastructure and Economic Development Bank offers both jump-start loans and financial relief programs for micro business owners.
 Look up micro loans in your state online to see what programs you may be eligible for, then compare interest rates and loan terms to find the right lender for your needs.

 Starting your own business can be extremely rewarding.
-Not only can this accomplishment provide you with a sense of pride, but it can also help you establish financial security.
+Not only can this accomplishment give you a sense of pride, but it can also help you establish financial security.
 That being said, owning a successful business will take time and dedication on your part.
 Research the numerous resources available to help you get started and begin marketing your unique product or service today.
 You may find that owning your own micro business turns into a fulfilling, lifelong career.

 Ready to start taking advantage of the current opportunities in the real estate market?